Valeria_Txt_2

 Before Tisch, her pre-professional journey began in Guadalajara in 2007 under the tutelage of Ballet Master Héctor Hernández, father of Isaac Hernández, now principal at ABT, where she honed her classical skills before earning a scholarship to the pre-professional program at Ballet Divertimento in 2009 in Montreal.
 It was in Montreal that Valeria discovered her passion for Dance Theater after being exposed to Cas Public, Marie Chouinard, Anne Teresa De Keersmaeker, and others— a discovery that would profoundly shape her artistic vision.
 While at Ballet Divertimento, Valeria performed new works by Gioconda Barbuto (Nederlands Dans Theater), Eric Miles (BJM Danse), David Pressault (Toronto Dance Theater), Rayco Cano Cortes (GöteborgsOperans Danskompani), and more.
 In 2011, she moved to New York City for the Movement Invention Project intensive, where she was introduced to Gaga, Floorwork, Partnering, Forsythe techniques, and more by choreographers and teachers such as Shamel Pitts, Shannon Gillen, Andrea Miller, Sidra Bell, Gabriel Forestieri, Alexandra Wells, and Jill Johnson.
 She later was accepted to study at The Ailey School's Independent Study Program.
 Valeria is a dedicated lifelong learner, having participated in more than 30 prestigious dance intensives worldwide, most recently the Atlas Biennial Festival in Guanajuato, Mexico, OBOC: Countertechnique, and GAGA.

-Before Tisch, Valeria earned a BFA in Communications and TV Production from the New York Institute of Technology, which led to a position as an Associate Producer at NBC New York, where she worked for four years.
-Fast forward to today: after five years of living nomadically through El Paso, Guadalajara, Miami, and Austin, Valeria is thrilled to return to her true home, New York City, to continue the legacy of VALLETO, launch her new project Unpredictable Bodies, and initiate her solo work.
+In addition, Valeria earned a BFA in Communications and TV Production from the New York Institute of Technology, which led to a position as an Associate Producer at NBC New York, where she worked for four years.
+Fast forward to today: after five years of living nomadically through El Paso, Guadalajara, Miami, and Austin, Valeria is thrilled to return to her true home, New York City, to continue the evolving VALLETO, and launch new projects.

 "I worked closely with Valeria on her MFA thesis and she exhibited a real passion for feminist politics and bridging different disciplines and forms of research into her creative practice and choreographic vision.
 Through the soul-searching process she developed a clear voice as a Mexican American artist, speaking boldly to the female psyche and experience.
 She demonstrated a real ease with the working process of her pieces and produced a piece of enigmatic beauty and kinetic rigor.
 She has an innate feel for drama and risk.
 Her movements can be soft and vulnerable one moment and then explosive and ferocious the next moment.
 Her work contains a singular movement sensibility, a unique and timely point of view that needs to be heard.
 As a professional in the field, Valeria is a hard worker, and is able to juggle different aspect of her life as a dance artist in the city, while maintaining a peak level of physical and creative excellence." - Rashaun Mitchel (Cunningham Trustee, Guggenheim Fellow)